Steelers’ Mason Rudolph Addresses Brawl With Myles Garrett

 Rudolph continued: “As for my involvement last week, there’s no acceptable excuse.
 The bottom line is I should’ve done a better job keeping my composure in that situation.
 (I fell) short of what I believe it means to be a Pittsburgh Steeler and a member of the NFL.”

-The melee occurred on Thursday night with eight seconds left to play and the Browns were leading 21-7 when Rudolph took a late shot from Myles Garrett.
+The melee occurred on Thursday night with eight seconds left to play and the Browns were leading 21-7 when Rudolph took a hit from Myles Garrett.

 Browns defensive tackle Larry Ogunjobi and Steelers center Maurkice Pouncey were also ejected as a result.
 Ogunjobi was suspended for one game and fined an additional, undisclosed number for unnecessary roughness.
 Pouncey was suspended for three games and was fined an undisclosed fee for fighting.
 Garrett was handed down an indefinite suspension from the league, which he is appealing.